With VAXCHORA, help protect your clients where they may want to go

 - a Data are derived from Study 5 (NCT03220737).

-- b In total, 13.2% of VAXCHORA recipients reported an unsolicited adverse event that was considered related to study treatment, compared to 9.3% for placebo recipients.
+In total, 13.2% of VAXCHORA recipients reported an unsolicited adverse event that was considered related to study treatment, compared with 9.3% for placebo recipients.

 Dosage and Administration1